aws-samples/aws-cdk-examples/typescript/eventbridge-lambda/README.md

 ---
 <!--END STABILITY BANNER-->

-This example creates a new EventBridge rule that executes a Lambda function every day at 6pm UTC
+This example creates a new EventBridge rule that executes a Lambda function every minute and sends you and email via a lambda that calls a SNS topic

 ## Build